Percentage To Parts Per Million

 Before we dive into the conversion, let's solidify our understanding of each unit.

 Parts Per Million (ppm): Represents the number of units of a particular substance per one million units of the whole.
 It's a way to express very small concentrations, especially useful when dealing with trace amounts of contaminants or impurities in a larger sample.
 Think of it as expressing the ratio of a component to the total mixture, but scaled up to one million for better readability.
-For instance, 10 ppm means 10 units of a substance per 1,000,000 units of the total mixture.
+To give you an idea, 10 ppm means 10 units of a substance per 1,000,000 units of the total mixture.

 Converting Percentage to Parts Per Million (ppm)